SEI-R-2-22/u2_lesson_react_router/README.md

 )
 ```

+So you may have noticed that we've been using something called `exact` when writing our routes.
+- What exactly is `exact`?
+- `Exact` is a way for us to tell `React Router` that we want an **exact** match in our urls.
+- Typically, you'll only use `exact` to render a homepage component when you application loads

 First let's display all of the posts on our blog and our home page.
 Add in the following line between the two `<main></main>` tags and after our first `<Route>`:

 ```js